mbindewald/fcc_timestamp_microservice/README.md

-My creation of Free Code Camp's timestamp microservice project.
+My implementation of Free Code Camp's timestamp microservice project.

 Run with 'node server.js'

+Port is defaulted to 8080.